 Each M.F.A. candidate must complete a thesis project.
 In addition, an oral examination over prescribed material, an oral defense of the project, and an appropriate record of the project are required.
-The permanent record of the thesis project will follow a format prescribed by the Department of Theatre and Drama.
+The permanent record of the thesis project will follow a format prescribed by the Department of Theatre, Drama, and Contemporary Dance.

 Admission into the M.F.A. program requires an undergraduate degree from an accredited four-year collegiate institution with a major in Theatre or equivalent training and experience.
 All candidates must have had undergraduate courses in the following areas:

 Participation as a member of a crew, participation in a production, or involvement in "practicum courses" will not be considered an adequate substitute for these requirements.
 However, a student will not be required to repeat a course if it can be clearly demonstrated that he/she has acquired knowledge of a subject through practical experience at a professional level.
 Incoming students who are deficient in areas of performance, design, or history, theory, and literature will be expected to make-up their deficiencies with appropriate undergraduate courses.
 Courses used to complete undergraduate deficiencies, however, cannot be counted as part of the 60 hour M.F.A. requirement.